Join me!

 The bulbs will provide early-season pollen and nectar for pollinators when little else is blooming.
 Spring-flowering bulbs are some of the first flowers to awaken, providing lots of colour and texture after a sometimes gloomy winter.

-Here’s how my boulevard bulb garden project turned out last year!
+Here’s how my boulevard bulb garden project turned out at my previous home!

 Preparing for Your Bulb Garden